MikeGoblin/MikeGoblin.github.io/_pages/cv.md

 **Research Assistant in State Key Laboratory of Internet of Things for Smart City, University of Macau** **Supervisor:** Assistant Professor Zhenning Li **Research Focus:** Efficient perception and decision-making in autonomous driving, human-like understanding and modeling in autonomous driving.
 - **Research 1:** Enhanced trajectory prediction through semantic scene annotation via LLM output and Chain-of-Thoughts Prompting.
 Proposed two new datasets for fine-tuning lightweight language models to address reasoning costs.
-This research has been submitted to the **ECAI 2024** Conference on Artificial Intelligence - *Co-first author*.
+This research has been submitted to the **ECAI 2024** Conference on Artificial Intelligence - *Co-first Author*.
 - **Research 2:** Developed a safety-aware trajectory prediction model integrating Responsibility-Sensitive Safety (RSS) metrics and introduced an Uncertainty-aware Graph Attention Network.
-This research has been submitted to **IEEE T-RO**, a top-tier robotics journal (editorial review passed) - *Co-first author*.
+This research has been submitted to **IEEE T-RO**, a top-tier robotics journal (editorial review passed) - *Co-first Author*.
 - **Research 3:** Integrated cognitive insights into the trajectory prediction task, with a focus on perceptual safety and dynamic decision-making during driving, and introduced the MoCAD trajectory prediction dataset.
 This research has been accepted by the top-tier Artificial Intelligence conference **IJCAI 2024**.
 - **Research 4:** Formulated a behavior-aware model for trajectory prediction, incorporating theories from human behavior and decision-making domains.
-This study has been accepted at the top-tier transportation conference **TRB 2024 (Oral Presentation)**.
+This study has been accepted at the top-tier transportation conference **TRB 2024 (Oral Presentation)** - *Co-first Author*.

 ## Main Projects
 **Web Security Detection System Based on Large Language Models and Graph Neural Networks**